 4. Write engaging content

 No one is going to read your web page or blog if it’s just plain boring.
 You can optimise your content all you like with links, great meta titles and descriptions, but at the end of the day, if no one sticks around long enough to read what you’ve written Google will see that as a bounce.
-High bounce rates aren’t great for ranking.
+While bounce rate is not a ranking factor you should track your bounce rate and try to improve because it’s one metric you can use to understand whether your content is successful.

 Provide value to your audience